 Other complications of typhoid occur when a large number of bacteria get into the bloodstream, causing bacteremia.
 They can travel to the lungs, causing pneumonia, or to the lining of the brain (meningitis), the bones (osteomyelitis), the heart valves (endocarditis), the kidneys (glomerulonephritis), the genital or urinary tract, or the muscles.
 Hepatitis (inflammation of the liver) can also occur.

 Your doctor will ask you about your symptoms and perform a physical examination.
 If your doctor suspects typhoid fever, it is diagnosed by culturing a blood or stool sample and, in rare instances, bone marrow.
-A blood test that checks for antibodies can be used to make a diagnosis.
-However, this test is not very accurate.
+It is important to perform tests to determine which antibiotics are likely to be effective, as some antibiotics will not work.
 Your doctor may do other tests to rule out other conditions that cause symptoms similar to typhoid.

 The primary treatment for typhoid, as for most other diarrheal diseases, is oral rehydration solution.
 Typhoid is also treated with antibiotics (e.g., ceftriaxone, levofloxacin, ciprofloxacin),* which usually clear up symptoms in less than a week.
 People with severe typhoid also may be treated with glucocorticoids such as dexamethasone.

 Very few people die of typhoid if they are properly treated.
 However, they are likely to be infectious for at least a week after symptoms pass.
 Some people remain infectious, excreting the organisms in the stool, for 3 months or more.
 The long-term carrier state is unlikely to occur except for those with gallbladder disease.

 Careful hand-washing after bowel movements and prior to food handling will help prevent the spread of typhoid.
 Carriers may be treated with antibiotics for 4 to 6 weeks.